With a remarkable 25.9% growth in solar usage in 2022, it’s clear that Canada is making great strides in going green.

 Common Questions About How Solar Panels Work

-- Do solar panels work in winter? — Yes, but they might produce less energy.
+- Do solar panels work in winter? — Yes, but they might produce less energy relative to what they would produce in the summer.
 As there are fewer hours of daylight and the sun is lower in the sky, the solar panels might not capture as much energy as they do in sunnier seasons.
 It’s important to note that solar panels won’t work if they are completely covered by snow.
-However, when designing your system, we will factor in such losses and make up for them where feasible.
+However, when designing your system, Zeno will factor in such losses and make up for them where feasible.

 - Do solar panels work on cloudy days? — Yes, a solar panel works even on cloudy days, as reflected sunlight will still be absorbed.
 Direct sunlight is not always required for solar panels to work properly, although it will work better with it.